andrewldesousa/andrewldesousa.github.io/_portfolio/mesh_rcnn.md

 ## Additional Information
 If you would like to learn more about this project, checkout our [report](/docs/mesh_rcnn_report.pdf).
 To see the server side of this application, visit [here](https://github.com/andrewldesousa/Mesh-R-CNN).

+This project was completed by our group for the 3D Scanning and Spatial Learning practical course (Winter semester 2020/21) at the Technical University of Munich.